Goldfinch Price Tops $0.45 on Major Exchanges (GFI)

-Goldfinch (GFI) traded down 0.5% against the US dollar during the one day period ending at 7:00 AM ET on September 22nd.
-During the last week, Goldfinch has traded up 5.5% against the US dollar.
-One Goldfinch token can currently be purchased for about $0.45 or 0.00001688 BTC on cryptocurrency exchanges.
-Goldfinch has a total market cap of $25.84 million and $234,828.75 worth of Goldfinch was traded on exchanges in the last 24 hours.
+Goldfinch (GFI) traded up 1.4% against the U.S. dollar during the twenty-four hour period ending at 10:00 AM E.T. on September 23rd.
+Over the last week, Goldfinch has traded 12.3% higher against the U.S. dollar.
+Goldfinch has a market capitalization of $25.79 million and approximately $221,038.73 worth of Goldfinch was traded on exchanges in the last 24 hours.
+One Goldfinch token can currently be bought for $0.45 or 0.00001684 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.